yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 # Install Hub

-**In this guide, you'll create a multi-user wallet using Hub.
-After you complete this guide you'll be able to interact with Hub to create new users with any programming language that supports gRPC.**
+**Hub allows you to create new users, manage their seeds, and action deposits and withdrawals by using any programming language that supports gRPC.**

 For this guide, you'll use a new installation of [Ubuntu 18.04 LTS](https://www.ubuntu.com/download/server).